SuleimanFarah/sunpy/Gsoc-2014-ideas.md

 Lightcurves are a major datatype in solar physics.
 A lightcurve is a time-ordered list of scalar measurements.
 A typical lightcurve consists of observation times, and measurements taken at that time.
 These measurements could be numeric, such as the amount of soft X-ray flux from the Sun (arising from GOES data), or some kind of string, for example, the Mt.
 Wilson classification of an active region as a function of time.
 The current LightCurve object implementation uses the pandas library, since pandas has very many useful capabilities for handling time-ordered data.
 However, the current implementation needs to be considered in the light of the astropy Time module and the astropy Table module.

 As well as the integration of astropy into the lightcurve module, it is important to create a `Lightcurve` facotry class, like `Map()` see [[LightCurve Refactor Proposal]] for deatils on the proposed factory implementation.
 There are more challenges faced by the `Lightcurve` factory than by the `Map` factory, due to the diverse nature of the Lightcurve data files both for retreival from online sources and parsing of the CSV files.
-Having the `Lightcurve` API follow that of `Map` is a fundamental set towards uniting the data types in the core library.
+Having the `Lightcurve` API follow that of `Map` is a fundamental step towards uniting the data types in the core library.